 - It is okay for you to lie on the side of your head with the shunt.

-- For 6 weeks, do not do any activity that may cause you to hit your head.
+- Do not do any activity that may cause you to hit your head.

 - You will probably be able to return to work in less than 1 week.